 Annual leave for professional educational personnel of the Department of Education are provided for separately.
-Employees of that department are asked to consult their department are asked to consult their department's personnel office concerning annual leave.
+Employees of that department are asked to consult their department's personnel office concerning annual leave.

-100:5 FAMILY AND MEDICAL LEAVE (THE FAMILY AND MEDICAL LEAVE ACT OF 1993)
+100:5FAMILY AND MEDICAL LEAVE (THE FAMILY AND MEDICAL LEAVE ACT OF 1993)